Nara, Japan

 Although small, this is, even today, one of the main Japanese temples of the Hosso Buddhist chain, also known as yuishiki, that all existence is consciousness and, as such, that nothing exists beyond the mind.

-Dessi Tambunan, a Indonesia with Japanese anxiety
+Dessi Tambunan, an Indonesian with Japanese Anxiety

 The conscience of Dessi Tambunan, a young expatriate Indonesian woman who welcomes us into her home shortly after we arrive in Nara, almost drove her to despair.
 “You know… I don't know what else I can do”, she vents in a pout, pulling at the tender look of a Java doll: “I do my best to adapt and be recognized as theirs.
 It never seems like enough.